-In June 2020, janitors employed by Everclean Building Maintenance at Uptown, one of Victoria’s upscale shopping centres unionized with SEIU Local 2 so they could win improvements at work.
+In June 2020, janitors employed by Everclean Building Maintenance at Uptown unionized with SEIU Local 2 so they could win improvements at work.
+After months of attempting to negotiate, Everclean refuses to provide paid sick days and a fair wage to their workers.
+Janitors have now voted to strike.

 Share on Social Media:

 The workers at Uptown — a property managed by Shapes — have been fighting for a first collective agreement for almost a year.
 Their Employer, however, is refusing to give workers any paid sick days and provide them with wages that meet the rising costs of living in Victoria, BC.
-This is unacceptable in normal times, but during a global health pandemic is even more abhorrent and unacceptable.
+This is unacceptable in normal times, but during a global health pandemic is abhorrent.
+The workers have now voted to go on strike and will engage in a work stoppage if Everclean does not provide a fair offer.

 While Everclean and Shapes Property Management management has emphasized heightened attention to cleaning at Uptown and has shown verbal appreciation for the work of cleaners, this has not translated into better working conditions for the cleaners.
 Instead Everclean has delayed the bargaining process and offered next to nothing in negotiations.